 Successful candidates will have a strong commitment to teaching, as demonstrated by their participation in departmental teaching seminars and/or in the Sheridan Center's teaching certificate programs.
 The ideal applicants will have completed the Sheridan Center's Certificate I program.

-All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by February 15.
+All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by the second Friday in February.
 (Submit these two documents via email as separate pdf files; see contact information below.)
 Applicants’ cover letters should describe their credentials and teaching experience and their research agendas and intellectual interests.
 The letter, which should not exceed two pages, should include a description of the applicant’s teaching competencies broadly defined as well as a one-paragraph description of a new course the applicant proposes to teach at Wheaton.

 In addition, all applicants must furnish to the Graduate School evidence of the endorsement of their Director of Graduate Study.
 This may be in the form of a brief email from the DGS to Associate Dean John Tyler; it need not be a full recommendation.